Content

 Lamarr is said to have devised a number of other inventions, but no further patent applications are known from her.
 Ten years after US2292387A was filed, the US Navy returned to it when it developed a "sonobuoy" to discover submarines.
 Lamarr's idea was taken up and further developed.
 In the Cuban crisis of 1962, all US ships were armed with torpedoes controlled by a frequency-hopping system.
 The rest is technical history.

 Lamarr and Antheil, who died in 1959, the year their patent expired, did not earn a cent with their invention.
 Honor also came very late.
 Decades after the end of her screen career, when she lived lonely and withdrawn in Florida, Hedy Lamarr received the Electronic Frontier Foundation Pioneer Award in 1997.
-Long after her death on January 19, 2000, she was posthumously inducted into the National Inventors Hall of Fame in 2014; Google dedicated a Doodle to her on her birthday in 2015.
-Today, November 9 is celebrated as Tag der Erfinder (Inventor´s Day) in German-speaking countries - in honour of one of the most unusual inventors of all time.
+Long after her death on January 19, 2000, she was posthumously inducted into the externer Link National Inventors Hall of Fame in 2014; Google dedicated a externer Link Doodle to her on her birthday in 2015.
+Some tried to establish an Inventor´s Day on her birthday, but, however, November 9th is a date of far too great importance in German history already.
+Thus one should look for a better date to celebrate one of the most unusual inventors of all time.

 Looking closer at independent inventors